 Third Party Accounts:

 The Brussels office does not as a matter of course hold money on behalf of clients.
 In the event that any client were to ask that money be held on their behalf, this would be held in a client account with the firm’s bankers in London.
-Interest would be paid on that money in accordance with the London Office’s policy, as set out here.
+Interest would be paid on all money held on behalf of clients in accordance with the London Office’s policy, as set out here.
+This also applies to client money held in Ireland on behalf of its clients.

 Price Transparency Rules: